Pakistan and India hint at de-escalation after trading missile strikes

-ISLAMABAD (AP) — Pakistan’s foreign minister said Saturday his country would consider de-escalation if India stopped further attacks.
-This came after India said it was committed to non-escalation if Pakistan reciprocated.
+ISLAMABAD (AP) — India and Pakistan on Saturday signaled they were ready to de-escalate their conflict if the other reciprocates following missile and drone attacks on each other’s military bases, in the most serious confrontation between the nuclear-armed rivals in decades.

-Both countries traded strikes Saturday in a conflict triggered by a massacre last month that India blames on Pakistan.
+The two have been locked in hostilities after a gun massacre last month that India blames on Pakistan.

 Dar told Pakistan’s Geo News that he also conveyed this message to U.S. Secretary of State Marco Rubio, who contacted him after Rubio spoke to New Delhi earlier.